hoomanbing/tcp_udp_communication_codes_linux_CN/README.md

-# tcp_udp_communication_codes_linux_CN
+# TCP_UDP_communication_codes_linux_CN
-This repository contains TCP UDP protocol codes executed in Linux Environment as a part of the curriculum of Computer Networks.
+This repository contains TCP UDP protocol codes (socket programming) executed in a Linux Environment as part of the Computer Networks curriculum.